Iron & Steel Mills NAICS 331110

-Industry Overview
+Industry Summary

-The 260 iron and steel producers in the US process iron ore, scrap metal, and other raw materials into semi-finished steel products.
+The 200 iron and steel producers in the US process iron ore, scrap metal, and other raw materials into semi-finished steel products.
 Products include iron ore, steel sheets (cold or hot rolled), strips, bars, plates, pilings, and rails.
 Major customers include fabricators, manufacturers, intermediate steel processors, and service centers that convert semi-finished steel into finished goods.
-Some companies are vertically integrated, and may own facilities to produce raw materials and/or finished steel products.
+Some companies are vertically integrated and may own facilities to produce raw materials and/or finished steel products.

 Competition From Alternative Materials